Chipdelmal/dataViz_CADi/README.md

 * [Python](https://www.python.org/): One of the most popular programming languages.
 Some of the more versatile data visualization frameworks are compatible with it.
 * [R](https://www.r-project.org/): A popular statistical framework with lots of community support.

 There's examples developed in each of the platforms according to the specific application and availability of frameworks for specific applications.
+For a useful guide on how to install R and Python kernels in Atom follow this [link](https://jstaf.github.io/2018/03/25/atom-ide.html).

 It is also suggested to have the [atom](https://atom.io/) text editor for the markdown and python examples.
 Some useful packages for development in atom are: